 |0 - 20||Poor.
 We recommend you change your audience definitions and try again.|

 The Prediction will be trained again every two weeks and updated alongside the Prediction Quality metric to keep your predictions updated on the most recent user behavior patterns.
-The last time this retraining occurred will be displayed on the Predictions list page as well as on an individual Prediction’s analytics page.
+Additionally, each time this occurs, the last two weeks of predicitions will be tested against actual user outcomes.
+The Prediction Quality will then be calculated based on these real outcomes (rather than estimates).
+This is an automatic backtest (that is, testing a predictive model on historical data) to ensure the Prediction is accurate in real-world scenarios.
+The last time this retraining and backtesting occurred will be displayed on the Predictions list page as well as on an individual Prediction’s analytics page.

 Prediction Quality Details

 Example: If 20% of your users usually churn on average, and you pick a random subset of 20% of your users and label them as churned at random (whether they truly are or not), you’d expect to correctly identify only 20% of the actual churners.
 That’s random guessing.
 If the model were to only do that well, the lift would be 1 for this case.